TPODAvia/PX4-Autonomous-Vehicle/docs/ManualSITL.md

 ```
 roslaunch px4_sim 1mavros_posix_sitl.launch
 ```
-Now go to the path ../px4_sim/src you need to get the permision to all pythons files.
+> **Note** Now go to the path ../px4_sim/src you need to get the permision to all pythons files.
 I mean chmod +x to all python file in the /src path.

 Example: chmod +x control_vel.py